flolilo/media-copytool/README.md

     - Run PowerShell as administrator, type `Set-ExecutionPolicy RemoteSigned`.
 - Check if prerequisites are met.
 - Perhaps don't place the script on the root of `C:\` ;-)
-- Unfortunately, it is still required to avoid brackets `[ ]` in all file names and directories for the script to run.
+- Unfortunately, it is still recommended to avoid brackets `[ ]` in all file names and directories for the script to run.
 It should check for brackets and throw an error if it encounters some.

 #### If the script takes very long to finish:
 - Check your task manager: is the CPU / drive bottlenecking?
 If it is the drive: buy a faster one ;-)
     - If it's your CPU (and it is a bit younger than an [8086](https://en.wikipedia.org/wiki/8086)), please tell me what file(s) you tried to copy (size, file count and fomrmat(s)) and where exactly it started to slow down.
 - Large history-files tend to slow down the duplicate-check.
 You can delete (manually or via the "overwrite"-option) it every time after formatting/emptying your sd-card (if you tend to use the script for importing photos as I do).
-- Try `-ThreadCount 1` or `-ThreadCount 2`
+- Try `-ThreadCount 2` or `-ThreadCount 24` - it can have an impact, especially on slow drives.

 #### If the script aborts or throws weird errors:
 - Please note as much as you can about your settings: parameters, paths and when it occured.
 Also copy the error message (it will always be shown in English, so one can look it up more easily).
 Open a ticket and/or contact me!